wagjo/borneo/README.md

 Disclaimer: Small amount of comments and docs are based on official Neo4j javadocs.

-Copyright (C) 2011, Jozef Wagner.
+Copyright (C) 2011, 2014, Jozef Wagner and contributors.
 All rights reserved.

 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 ([http://opensource.org/licenses/eclipse-1.0.php](http://opensource.org/licenses/eclipse-1.0.php))